JJNod88/jjn-pp2-tbc/README.md

 * Add a user signup form so that instead of 'You won' in the result section - it will be 'User_Name, You won!'
 * An additional game will become available once a user has won three rounds before the computer
-    * This additional game will be a Top trumps type game, where by users will be given a pack of cards and their aim is to chose each round their card attribute in hopes of beating the computers
+    * This additional game will be a Top trumps type game, where by users will be given a pack of cards and their aim is to chose each round their card attribute in hopes of beating the computers card
 * Amend additional functionality for audio.
-At the moment, after testing and looking into audio in more detail, .muted is a known bug for ios, for now i have removed the audio button on mobiles to limit its effect on the user
+At the moment, after testing and looking into audio in more detail, .muted is a known bug for ios, for now I have removed the audio button on mobiles to limit the impace on the user

 # Technologies
 Three technologies were used to build the interactive front-website website: